Remuneration Policies

 Saipem's Remuneration Policy is consistent with the recommendations in the Code of Corporate Governance and aims to:

-- align the interests of management with the priority objective of creating sustainable value for the stakeholders over the medium-long term.
+• Promote alignment of the interests of Management with the priority objective of creating sustainable value for the stakeholders over the medium-long term.

-- attract, motivate and retain professional and managerial talents.
+• attract, motivate and retain high profile professional and managerial personnel.

 Remuneration Policy Principles

-- The remuneration structure for the Chief Executive Officer-General Manager and the other Senior Managers with Strategic Responsibilities is a balanced mix of a fixed element, commensurate with the special powers and/or responsibilities assigned, and a variable element, with a maximum limit designed to firmly link remuneration to performance targets that are actually achieved.
+The remuneration structure for the Chief Executive Officer-General Manager and the other Senior Managers with Strategic Responsibilities is a balanced mix of a fixed element, commensurate with the powers and/or responsibilities assigned, and a variable element, with a maximum limit designed to link remuneration to performances that are actually achieved.

-- The remuneration policy is consistent with market benchmarks: Senior Managers with Strategic Responsibilities were compared with similar roles in companies operating on the international market at European level, particularly in the Western European markets, in the manufacturing, construction, transportation and energy sectors.
+The remuneration policy is consistent with market benchmarks: Senior Managers with Strategic Responsibilities were compared with similar roles (in terms of specificity and responsibilities) in companies operating on the international market at European level and in the Italian market, with a focus on the following sectors: oil and gas, manufacturing, construction, natural resources and technology.

-- The objectives linked to variable remuneration are pre-determined, measurable and compatible with each other in order to be the determining priorities in the Company's overall performance, in line with the Strategic Plan and the expectations of the shareholders and stakeholders and promote a strong results-based orientation.
+The objectives linked to variable remuneration are pre-determined, measurable and complementary to each other, and are primary in determining the overall performance of the Company, in line with the Strategic Plan and with the expectations of shareholders and other stakeholders, and promote a strong results-based orientation.

 Name and Surname | Office | Company | Number of shares held at end of previous year | Number of shares purchased | Number of shares sold | Number of shares held at end of current year |